-- 1. Undertake formal analysis of all the management roles, using Croner job evaluation tools. - 2.
-Outcome would provide numerical scores that would allow jobs to be considered in relation to each other in terms of weight, responsibility and scope amongst other factors. - The Service would use the results to determine if any of the posts might warrant a regrading and what action, if any, should be taken in relation to the management of the Service
+- 1. Undertake formal analysis of all the management roles, using Croner job evaluation tools. - The outcome would provide numerical scores that would allow jobs to be considered in relation to each other in terms of weight, responsibility and scope amongst other factors.

-4. This would then lead onto a more negotiable position as to what action was taken on this information, with specific regard to the practicalities of managing a smaller fire and rescue service, the budget and other external factors.
+- 3. The Service would use the results to determine if any of the posts might warrant a regrading and what action, if any, should be taken in relation to the management of the Service - 4.
+This would then lead onto a more negotiable position with specific regard to the practicalities of managing a smaller fire and rescue service, the budget and other external factors.